erikbarke/apinterest/README.md

    * The server only serves requests from localhost.
    * Stored user credentials are encrypted with AES/Rijndael.

-###Requirements
+### Requirements

-* .Net 4.5 or higher
+* .Net 4.5 or higher.
+* Visual Studio 2013 or newer.

-###Try it out
+### Try it out

 1. Download or clone this repository.
-2. Open src/server/webapi/Apinterest.sln in Visual Studio and hit F5.
+2. Open src/server/webapi/Apinterest.sln in Visual Studio.
+3. Go to "Tools", "NuGet Package Manager", choose "Manage NuGet Packages for Solution" and download the packages needed for the application.
+4. In the Properties dialog for Apinterest.DemoServer, go to the tab "Web" and under "Start Action", choose "Specific Page" and set it to 'apinterest', without the single quotes.
+5. Build the solution and hit F5.
-3. For routes that require authentication, use test/test.
+6. For routes that require authentication, use test/test.

-###Try it out in your own project:
+### Try it out in your own project:

 1. In the new project dialog in Visual Studio, choose the template "ASP.NET Web Application" and name it, for instance, WebApplication1.
 In the next dialog that opens,